sudomateo/website/content/posts/running-jujutsu-with-claude-code-hooks/index.md

 That means we can greatly simplify our approach here and just run `jj show` instead of `jj commit`.
 We don't even need a custom program!

+> **Note**: A reader named Jason reached out to me noting that `jj show` can contain large output that negatively impacts Claude.
+To work around this issue, you can pipe the output of `jj show` and `jj log` to `/dev/null` or you can use options that limit the command output (e.g., `jj show --summary`).

 ```json
 {
   "hooks": {